s-aa-mmm/YoutubeMusicPlayer/ReadMe.md

 > - [ ] Download song being played
 > - [ ] Slider to move to certain time on audio of video
 > - [x] Better UI
-> - [ ] More features will almost certainly be added based on
+> - [ ] More features will almost certainly be added

 # Usage:
 ### Warning: all files must be in the same directory for the music player to work